dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-on-vSphere.md

 ```

 Once the network attachment definition is available, a VM can be launch using this network on a bridged interface.

+# Creating a Containerized VM

+I'll leave the details of creating and using VMs in OpenShift for another time, but I will complete the example.

+Create a virtual machine in the OpenShift console, and customize the VM by adding a 2nd NIC.
+Select the `vlan-1928` network attachment definition created above.

+> :notebook: **Select The Proper Namespace**
+>
+> Remember that network attachment definitions are namespace scoped, as are VMs.
+Select the _provisioning_ namespace when creating the virtual machine.

+{{< figure src="/images/cnv-vm-1.png" link="/images/cnv-vm-1.png"  caption="VM Dialog: Add 2nd NIC" width="100%">}}

+After booting and logging into the VM, it can be seen that the eth1 NIC obtained an IP address from the DHCP server on the provisioning LAN.

+{{< figure src="/images/cnv-vm-2.png" link="/images/cnv-vm-2.png"  caption="VM console showing eth1 Provisioning LAN" width="100%">}}

+# Summary

+Now you have the ability to kick the tires on OpenShift Virtualization using vSphere in your lab.
+[Explore][1] and experiment with its features as you architect a solution that leverages bare-metal nodes at a greater scale.

+Have fun!

 # References

 * [About OpenShift virtualization][1]